 See pictures and updates from Kew and our visitors on Twitter and Instgram, and share your own pictures of The Hive using the hashtag #KewHive

-The Hive is now open to visitors and will be a feature in the Gardens through to the end of 2017 with the exact date of closure to be confirmed.
+The Hive is now open to visitors.
 Sign up to emails or follow us on social media to keep up to date.
 Links below.

 The Hive opens and closes each day at the same time as the Gardens.